JC Reflects: 2014 Travel

 January: The beginning of the year started off with a sister trip away.
 We headed across to the South of France, basing ourselves in Marseilles and exploring through Nice and Monaco.
 Marseilles isn’t my favourite of cities, it is quite ‘rough’ and the weather was a bit average (it was winter to be fair) so we couldn’t go out to some of the islands which is what we really wanted to do.

 Monaco, Nice and Cairns, however, were amazing!
 I really liked Monaco, looking at all the amazing super yachts and sports cars were crazy, some of them were the sizes of mansions.
 We wandered through gardens and looked in at the casinos.
-We weren’t dressed up enough to get into the Monte Cristo casino but we had a little go in the tourist one next door.
+We weren’t dressed up enough to get into the Monte Cristo casino so we had to play at an online casino instead.
+Nonetheless, we had a little go in the tourist one next door.
 Saying this though, even though we didn’t get into the casino we wanted, we knew that we always had the option of playing Casino games online, so it wasn’t too disappointing.
-Plus, as we’d be able to play this within the comfort of our own home, we didn’t need to think about what we were wearing, which was great!
+I didn’t realise how many games there were to choose from.
+To say that I was anything less than surprised would’ve been an understatement.
+And what’s even better is that countries from all over the world have options for you to try as well.
+We particularly liked the fact that you can keep what you win nz casinos, so something like this was definitely at the top of our list.
+Maybe not going to a land casino worked in our favour after all, as we definitely wouldn’t have come across some of these games.
+Plus, as we’d be able to play them within the comfort of our own home, we didn’t need to think about what we were wearing, which was great!

 We considered dressing up later and going back to have the experience of a casino, but I wanted to get to grips with the games first through online sites like https://macauindo.com.
 After all, there’s nothing worse than embarrassing yourself through not knowing what you’re doing!